 Near Evanston in Uinta County, Wyoming — The American West (Mountains)

-Erected by Timeless Tracks, Incorporated; City of Evanston, Wyoming; United States Forest Service; United States Department of Transportation, Federal Highway Administration, National Scenic Byways Program; State of Wyoming, Department of Transportation; Interpretive Graphics; At Home Services.
+Erected by Timeless Tracks, Incorporated; City of Evanston, Wyoming; United States Forest Service; Federal Highway Administration, U.S. Department of Transportation; State of Wyoming, Department of Transportation; Interpretive Graphics; At Home Services.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Meyers Crossing (here, next to this marker); Transcontinental Railroad (a few steps from this marker); Historic Trails Aspen Tunnel (a few steps from this marker); Bear River City (a few steps from this marker); Mormon Trail (approx. 1.1 miles away); Hilliard City and Piedmont (approx. 1.3 miles away); Hilliard, Wyoming (approx. 1.4 miles away).
+Native Americans (here, next to this marker); Historic Trails (here, next to this marker); Transcontinental Railroad (a few steps from this marker); Aspen Tunnel (a few steps from this marker); Bear River City (a few steps from this marker); Mormon Trail (approx. 1.1 miles away); Hilliard City and Piedmont (approx. 1.3 miles away); Hilliard, Wyoming (approx. 1.4 miles away).
 Touch for a list and map of all markers in Evanston.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 31, 2015, by Barry Swackhamer of San Jose, California.
-This page has been viewed 195 times since then and 22 times this year.
-Photos: 1, 2, 3. submitted on October 31, 2015, by Barry Swackhamer of San Jose, California.
+This page was last revised on January 31, 2021.
+It was originally submitted on October 31, 2015, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 369 times since then and 16 times this year.
+Last updated on January 31, 2021, by Clay Myers of Evanston, Wyoming.
+Photos: 1, 2. submitted on October 31, 2015, by Barry Swackhamer of Brentwood, California.